dougbutner/gold/README.md

 The legal process wasn't possible for us to secure our NGO in Peru as planned, but we are continuing in the direction of permacultural curation organization.
 We really don't need an NGO to make this happen, but still plan to once we have a physical address to comply with regulations.

+### The Alchemist 🧙‍♂️✨🌗
+GOLD was concieved by [Douglas](https://douglas.life), creator of WAX / HIVE dapp [cXc.world](https://cxc.world). cXc and GOLD are sister projects, and in addition to raising money for Permaculture, GOLD and SILVER serve to enrich the cXc economy through rewarding participants, and visa versa.

 [Join in on Telegram](https://t.me/ToMoonForEarth)